shaleen-wonder-ent/user-guides/E360_App_Modernize.md

 ### 0.1 Current Architecture (E360 on other platform)

 **Key Observations:**
-- **Single-tenant monolith** – All clients share one AWS storage environment with only RBAC for segregation
+- **Single-tenant monolith** – All clients share one other platform storage environment with only RBAC for segregation
 - **Okta** is the identity provider; no Azure AD / Entra ID today
 - **Power BI** already used for portfolio drill-down views (a bridge to Option 1)
 - **MuleSoft** handles integration – must be replaced or abstracted in migration